 “In fall 2020, a group of 27 individuals with diverse backgrounds related to wildlife conservation gathered together (online) to contribute to a wildlife corridor planning charette that would go beyond the work in the Halifax Green Network Plan.
 The charette brought in the knowledge of local experts, including people familiar with specific wildlife corridors and areas of conservation value near urban Halifax.
 The outcome of this event and subsequent work is The Wildlife Corridor Landscape Design Charrette Summary Report (with associated maps).
 It shows and describes where wildlife corridors should be conserved close to urban Halifax.”
-View Wildlife Corridor Report (link is to EAC website page)
+View Wildlife Corridor Report.

 From the Natural Wonders Consulting Firm Report (bolding and photos inserted):

 Establishment of the proposed park would protect two major wildlife corridors, including one identified in the Halifax Green Network Plan as vital to wildlife movement on and off the Chebucto Peninsula, which is a major conservation area.